 Tonight my friends Dan and Sharon join us and we head to Petit Robert Bistro.
 It starts with a toast of pink champagne.

 The evening was hilarious and the restaurant got into the fun…. sending us complimentary champagne and desserts.
 I think everyone could tell how happy we were.

 Laura and Mallory arrive the next day fresh from Cape Cod.

 Oh yes today is my birthday!
 We open gifts and have lunch at Tatte nearby before exploring the shops on Charles Street.
-That evening my friends Kent and Belinda join us all at 75 Charles where I have the best birthday dinner dinner a girl could want.
+That evening my friends Kent and Belinda join us all at 75 Chestnut where I have the best birthday dinner dinner a girl could want.
 Brother John got the entire restaurant to sing me happy birthday!

 So it is a done deal, I’m officially a year older.